 How to Be Your Most Productive You

 At the end of the work week, you may look back exhausted at the 60 hours or more that you put in at the office and be dismayed at all the work you actually didn’t get done.
-But you were there every day, from sun up to sun down.
-You had meetings, company lunches, hours of work at your desk each day.
+But you were there every day, from sunup to sundown.
+You had meetings, company lunches, and work hours at your desk daily.
 Why couldn’t you get it all done?
 Are you feeling less than satisfied with what you’ve been accomplishing?
-It’s likely not your lack of drive that’s to blame.
-It’s more likely that you’re unproductive, failing to make the best use of your time.
-One of the keys to success is using your time wisely, rather than spinning your wheels and exhausting yourself.
-So, how can you be more productive in your work and life?

 Set Clear Goals

-Take some time to plan out your goals, or clarify and adjust the ones you already have.
+Take some time to plan out your goals or clarify and adjust the ones you already have.
 Seeing them on paper can push those goals into reality rather than something that’s just floating around your head.
 Set both personal and business goals for the long and short term.
 Identify the goal, be specific, and set a time frame.
 This will help keep you accountable.
 To avoid procrastination, set clear and concise time frames for an added challenge, suggests Forbes.
 Don’t forget to add in any setbacks you may predict that could roll back your goal.

 Stop the Excuses and Distractions